 Omnivorous and opportunistic in its feeding, gorging on all manner of living and dead material.

 the worse it smells, the more likely a Channel Catfish will bite on it

 The Channel Catfish is found in many types of habitats ranging from ponds, lakes and reservoirs to rivers, oxbows and bayous.
 It is highly abundant in the deeper waters of impoundments and large streams having moderately clear bottoms of sand, gravel or boulders and sometimes silt, provided the rate of deposition is low.
-The Channel Catfish is extremely adaptable, as it does not require flowing water at any point in its life cycle or the availability of live food.
+The Channel Catfish is extremely adaptable, as it does not need flowing water at any point in its life cycle or live food.
 Although common in the Mississippi River and its larger tributaries, it has been known to ascend even the smallest creeks during spring flooding.
 Adults seek cover around submerged logs, steep cutbanks or drift piles during the day, and feed in riffles and shallow pools at night.
 The Channel Catfish avoids clear, cool streams, streams with high gradient, and dense beds of aquatic vegetation.
 Yearlings can tolerate considerable current and are often found in riffles or shallow pools.

 Young catfish travel in schools for several days, or even weeks, after birth.
-Eventually the schools disperse and the young feed singly in the shallow waters over sand bars, around drift piles, and in rocky areas of quiet waters.
+Eventually the schools scatter and the young feed singly in the shallow waters over sand bars, around drift piles, and in rocky areas of quiet waters.

 Female catfish reach sexual maturity at 13- to 16-inches and males somewhat earlier.
 Average body length at each year of life for channel catfish in the Des Moines River is 1 - 3.5-inches, 2 - 6.5-inches, 3 - 8.7-inches, 4 - 11.2-inches, 5 - 13.9-inches, 6 - 15-inches, 7 - 17.4-inches, 8 - 19.1-inches, 9 -20.4-inches and 10 - 21.3-inches.